ibm-cloud-docs/hs-crypto/provision.md

   4. **Optional**: In the **Tags** field, add tags to organize your resources.
 If your tags are billing related, consider writing tags as `key: value` pairs to help group-related tags, such as `costctr:124`.
 For more information about tags, see [Working with tags](/docs/account?topic=account-tag).
   5. Under **Number of crypto units**, select the number of [crypto units](#x9860404){: term} that meets your performance needs.

-    In a production environment, select at least two crypto units to enable high availability.
+    At least two crypto units are to be enabled for high availability.
 These crypto units are distributed among different supported availability zones in the selected region.
-    {: important}
+    {: note}

   <!--
   6. Under **Backup region**, select the region where you want to back up your instance master key.